Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Introduction

 \section{Introduction}

-Studying the dynamical properties of complex systems through their representation as a network remains a rich and widely used approach in physics, biology, chemistry...
-The evolution of the system is modelized by a set of rules, most often probabilistic, governing creation and removal of nodes and edges over time.
-A few elementary rules allow to build minimal models and to reproduce the wide range of regimes observed in real-world networks \cite{albert_statistical_2002}.
+Studying the dynamical properties of complex systems through their representation as networks remains a central approach across physics, biology, chemistry, and the social sciences.
+Network models provide a unified framework for the analysis of real-world systems by describing how interacting entities give rise to large-scale structures and emergent behaviors.
+Such interaction rules are most often formulated as probabilistic mechanisms acting on nodes and edges, and define minimal models that capture a wide range of growth regimes observed in real-world networks \cite{albert_statistical_2002}.

-Since the understanding of the role of preferential attachment in the emergence of scale-free networks, attention has been paid to their topological properties and more particularly to the degree distributions.
-The main mechanisms leading to different asymptotic parametric families of degree distribution functions (power law, exponential, lognormal, pure or non-pure, with or without cutoff, ...) were identified thanks to theoretical studies in the large scale/long-time limit of minimal models.
+Since the role of preferential attachment in the emergence of scale-free networks was recognized, considerable attention has been paid to their topological properties, and more particularly to degree distributions.
+The main mechanisms leading to different asymptotic parametric families of degree distribution functions (power law, exponential, lognormal, pure or with deviations, such as cutoff, \ldots) have been identified through theoretical studies in the large-scale, long-time limit of minimal models.